adorsys/didcomm-mediator-rs/crates/database/README.md

 # Database crate

 A lightweight library for managing MongoDB operations.
 This library provides an interface, the `Repository` trait with default implementations for interacting with MongoDB collections.
-It is used by all the plugins in the workspace that require database access.
+It is used by the plugins in the workspace that require database access.
+This crate is part of the [DIDComm mediator](https://github.com/adorsys/didcomm-mediator-rs) project.

 ## Usage